maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 Even though the true distribution is unknown (the red line), we can infer its value using Gaussian Process (confidence interval lines in green).

-Once we identify a new point using the acquisition function, we add it to the samples, and re-build the Gaussian Process with that new information...
-We keep doing this until we reach the maximal number of iterations, or the limit time for example.
+Once we identify a new point using the acquisition function, we add it to the samples and re-build the Gaussian Process with that new information...
+We keep doing this until we reach the maximal number of iterations or the limit time for example.
 This is an iterative process.

 ## Acquisition function

-How do we know which point we should evaluate next ?
+How do we know which point we should evaluate next?
 There are two guidelines :
 - Pick points that yield, on the approximated curve, a low value.
 - Pick points in areas we have less explored.

-There is an exploration / exploitation trade-off to make.
+There is an exploration/exploitation trade-off to make.
 This tradeoff is taken into account in an *acquisition function*.

 The acquisition function is defined as :